Snacks

 Hot chocolate

-All of the sandwiches were quartered, which worked out well.
-I chose the PB&J sandwiches with the jam in mind, not the peanut butter.
+It worked out well that all of the sandwiches were quartered.
+Big Sister and I make our own strawberry jam, so the PB&J sandwiches showcased that homemade effort.
 Pioneers would not have had deli ham and cheese, but they certainly ate a lot of salt pork (which I suspect is closer to bacon).
-I made homemade hot chocolate, but in the future I will remember that children would love any hot chocolate, including instant!
-A summer Little House party would have lemonade!
+The Ingalls family made their own cheese during the summer months.
+I made homemade hot chocolate, but in the future I will remember that children don't care if it is homemade.
+A summer Little House party would have lemonade instead.

 Our Little House party was from 3 to 5 p.m.
-I thought it would be best to serve a light meal given the timing, though now, looking back, we probably could have skipped the meal.
+I thought it would be best to serve a light meal given the timing, though looking back, we could have skipped the meal since we had a few snacks.

-I have to add that my mother-in-law was a huge help in preparing the food!
-We spent Friday making apple pies and popcorn balls.
-Then Saturday after lunch we began preparing the rest of the food!
-We were feeling rather domestic!
+I must add that my mother-in-law was a huge help in preparing the food.
+Friday we made apple pies and popcorn balls.
+We prepared the rest of the food the day of the party.

 ~ Annette {This Simple Mom}